 The Los Gatos Art Association joins in the Spring Festival with art, flowers and music.
 Paintings of the members are being shown at the show in the Village Square April 1-4.

-The gallery was the former Austin Corners Schoohouse and later a grocery store, located on Austrian Way and Lancaster Road in back of the County Firehouse on Los Gatos/Saratoga Road.
+The gallery was the former Austin Corners Schoolhouse and later a grocery store, located on Austin Way and Lancaster Road in back of the County Firehouse on Los Gatos/Saratoga Road.